midfords/youtube-tracker/README.md

 - colorama
 - oauth2client

-This script is part of a larger repository of miscellaneous scripts.
-You can clone the whole repository using git:
+You can clone this repository using git:

-`git clone https://github.com/midfords/scripts.git scripts-midfords && cd scripts-midfords`
+`git clone https://github.com/midfords/youtube-tracker.git youtube-midfords && cd youtube-midfords`

 ### Get an API key